New to share dealing?

 How to buy

 First, you will need to open an account which you can buy and sell shares from.
 Online brokers let you buy shares on an ‘execution only’ basis, meaning you are making your own investment decisions and the deal will be placed on your behalf.

 Different brokers charge different types of fees.
 Some charge an annual fee, as well as inactivity fees if you do not make a minimum number of trades in a given period.

 You will also be charged a commission fee each time you buy and sell shares.
 Most brokers allow you to trade on the phone, but many charge much higher fees for this, to encourage you to trade online.

 At ii we believe in simple and fair fees.
 This is why we have a range of Service Plans to choose from, with flat monthly fees, and trading credits for you to use when you need them.
-Our online trading costs are normally £7.99, but this is reduced to £3.99 if you choose our Super Investor plan.
+Our online trading costs are normally £7.99, but this is reduced to £3.99 if you choose our Super Investor Service Plan.

 There is a 0.5% stamp duty reserve tax on all share purchases and profits from the shares are also taxable.
 You are allowed to make profits of up to £11,700 before you are charged capital gains tax at 18% (or 28% for those on higher rates of income tax).
 Though tax rates and exemption limits may change.